My life has changed massively since I moved to Thailand. I got married and became a Dad. It’s awesome.

-Take out a policy with a company that is active in your home country and has an office in Asia that provides policies for expats in Thailand.
+Try to take out a policy with a company that is active in your home country and has an office in Asia that provides policies for expats in Thailand.

-9. But How Do I Find A Trustworthy IFA (Independent Financial Advisor) In Thailand?
+9. But How Do I Find a Trustworthy IFA (Independent Financial Advisor) in Thailand?

 I got really lucky in this regard.
 My father used to work in this field and a friend of his put me in touch with a highly qualified IFA working out of Thailand.

 He covers the Asia region and is licensed to work in the UK, US and many other countries.